albar965/littlenavmap-manual/src/en/MAGVAR.rst

 values might differ when flying inbound or outbound a VOR.

 *Little Navmap* offers several options to display course labels along the flight plan line using VOR calibrated declination or not.
-This can be changed in ``Options`` on page :ref:`map-display-labels`.
+This can be changed in the options dialog on page :ref:`options-map-labels`.

 See :ref:`flightplan-legend` for more information on the labels and :ref:`magnetic-declination` for more information about declination and scenery databases.